electronpass/electronpass-desktop/building_on_windows.md

 # Building on Windows

 This instructions will help you build electronpass-desktop on Windows.
-If you have any issues, fell free to submit an issue, but it is not likely we will be able to help, since we don't use Windows regularly.
+If you have any issues, feel free to submit an issue, but it is not likely we will be able to help, since we don't use Windows regularly.

 NOTE: This is currently a work in progress.